jnoriega232/configure-ad/README.md

 <h3>Step 2: Ensure Connectivity between the client and Domain Controller</h3>

 - Log in to Client-1 using Microsoft Remote Desktop
-  - Search for Command Prompt and open it
+  - Search and open Command Prompt
   - ping DC-1's private IP Address (in my case, 10.0.0.4)
     - ping -t 10.0.0.4
       - Due to DC-1's firewall blocking ICMP traffic, the request is timing out.
 To fix this, we need to enable ICMPv4 on DC-1's local Windows firewall.